 Scanning and Printing

 The laboratory also offers the use of several flatbed scanners (slide and transparency capable, letter-size and A3-size beds) and a large-format (42”) Contex scanner and plotter for scanning and printing topographic maps and oversized materials.
-The large format scanner also handles mounted materials up to 1/4” thickness.
+The large format scanner can handle mounted materials up to 1/4” thickness.

 Oriental Institute staff and students can access the lab for scanning, printing, or research needs by visiting between 9am and 5pm, Monday through Friday or by making an appointment with a member of the staff.
 Visiting scholars should contact and arrange to meet with the Director or Assistant Director to discuss the goals of their project.

 CAMEL welcomes the involvement of faculty, student, staff, volunteers, and visitors in its current research and database-building projects.
 We also welcome the opportunity to advise student and scholars on their own research projects and to collaborate with interested individuals or groups on laboratory-based landscape archaeology work.
 To find out more, please contact the Director.